carbon-language/carbon-lang/docs/design/structs.md

 ### Default access control level

-The default access control level (and the options for access control) are a pretty large open question.
+The default access control level, and the options for access control, are pretty large open questions.
 Swift and C++ (especially w/ modules) provide a lot of options and a pretty wide space to explore here. if the default isn't right most of the time, access control runs the risk of becoming a significant ceremony burden that we may want to alleviate with grouped access regions